 Parents wish to protect their children, and many parents who smoke already take some action.
 However we know that parents often do not understand enough about the way that tobacco smoke behaves and the harm it causes and so welcome information and support.

-We are hoping to create future modules based on the needs of our online community.
+Plus, we are hoping to create future modules based on the needs of our online community.
 Please feel free to email us if there are any topics that you feel are missing or click on this course and post a question on the forum area.